diml/ppx_view_pattern/README.md

 the code is a lot worse that what you can do by just pattern matching on the concrete data types.

-This ppx rewriter propose a simple solution to this problem.
-It rewrites patterm matching of the form:
+This ppx rewriter proposes a simple solution to this problem.
+It rewrites pattern matching of the form:

 ```ocaml
 match%vpat <expr> with